-- 1. Search at the same voltage level.

-- Check whether any of the other busses belonging in the same voltage level as the de-energized bus is energized.
+- 1. Search at the same voltage level. - a.
+Check whether any of the other busses belonging in the same voltage level as the de-energized bus is energized.
 If an energized bus is found, set the LMP of the deenergized bus equal to the LMP of the energized bus.
-If a suitable replacement cannot be found, proceed to step 2.

-- 2. Search at the same station.

-- Check whether there are any energized busses located at a voltage level different from the de-energized-bus voltage level but at the same station.
+If a suitable replacement cannot be found, proceed to step 2. - 2.
+Search at the same station. - a.
+Check whether there are any energized busses located at a voltage level different from the de-energized-bus voltage level but at the same station.
 If an energized bus is found, set the LMP of the de-energized bus equal to the LMP of the energized bus.
 If a suitable replacement cannot be found, proceed to step 3. - 3.
-Search in the nearest neighboring stations. - Rank all the transmission lines out of the de-energized bus station in the descending order of their admittances. - Check whether there is any energized bus in the next station available in the rank.
+Search in the nearest neighboring stations. - a.
+Rank all the transmission lines out of the de-energized bus station in the descending order of their admittances. - b.
+Check whether there is any energized bus in the next station available in the rank.
 If one is found, set the LMP of the de-energized bus equal to the LMP at the energized bus.

 If by searching all the neighboring stations no energized bus is found, the PJM Market Operator will be notified that a de-energized bus exists for which no suitable replacement could be found using the above steps and will be required to manually search for a suitable replacement.
+PJM operators will also review the suitability of the replacements selected by the market clearing software, and in cases where modeling discrepancies cause the selection of a sub-optimal replacement, may elect to use a more suitable replacement.